-In recent year, we worked with multiple incubators in local towns and cities to understand and help the creation of a more dynamic innovation ecosystem that makes the community excel and provide to their citizens a better growth.
+In recent years, we worked with multiple incubators in local towns and cities to understand and help the creation of a more dynamic innovation ecosystem that makes the community excel and provides their citizens a better growth.

-During that time we evaluate the impact on the local communities and if it is worth to persuade such ventures from local municipalities and counties.
+During that time, we evaluate the impact on the local communities and if it is worth persuading such ventures from local municipalities and counties.

 The results are astonishing.
-The impact in the community can be seen in 5 year period where, if choosing the right strategy can make a big impact.
+The impact in the community can be seen in 5 year period where choosing the right strategy can significantly impact.

 Defining what type of incubators to build

 Deciding what incubator strategy is the first step to success.
-Incubators are built taking in mind the results that you want to obtain.
+Incubators are built considering the results you want to obtain.

-In the table below you can find the different types of incubators, helping you to decide what to choose based on three different items: gap to resolve, objective, and results.
+In the table below, you can find the different types of incubators, helping you to decide what to choose based on three items: gap to resolve, objective, and results.

-The results are always based into the gap that wants to be resolved in the region.
+The results are always based on the gap that wants to be resolved in the region.

-- Employment creation requires a growth in the businesses running in the region.
+- Employment creation requires growth in the businesses running in the region.

-- Support regional growth, when you have a good workforce in the cities and towns, but they mainly work in other regions with the objective to bring businesses closer to the people.
+- Support regional growth when you have a good workforce in the cities and towns, but they mainly work in other regions to bring businesses closer to the people.

-- Social gap in some regions needs to be addressed support social entrepreneurs to build non-profit startups to support and help the grow of marginal society.
+- The social gap in some regions needs to be addressed to support social entrepreneurs to build non-profit startups to support and help the growth of marginal society.

-- Loonshots are difficult and takes time, but building in this can create a new industry in the region that can make a hotspot in the country.
+- Loonshots are complex and take time, but building in this can create a new industry in the region that can make a hotspot in the country.

 The incubators value proposition is to support the entrepreneurs in three main areas: